Giva’s List of 24 Top Call Center Statistics for 2025

 Almost every call center will be omnichannel within a few years

 Omnichannel is becoming the norm.
 Freshworks states that 38% of customers want the agent who picks up the phone to solve their problem instead of being bounced around to different departments and put on hold.
-Agents are increasingly expected to be able to switch between communications types, too, such as calls and live chats, depending on inbound volumes.
+Agents are increasingly expected to be able to switch between communication types, too, such as calls and live chats, depending on inbound volumes.

 Critical Challenges to Call Center Productivity